What is a group captive?

 • Lines of business: Auto liability, general liability, workers' compensation

-Homogeneous industry or association group captives.
+Homogeneous group captives.

 • Established: 2003